 The AAFP is urging Congress to restore the full function of the federal government and lift the national debt ceiling.
 In an Oct.
-11 letter to congressional leaders, AAFP Board Chair Jeff Cain, M.D., of Denver, said the partial shutdown of the federal government will have "deep and lasting effects on the health of our nation."
+11 letter to congressional leaders(2 page PDF), AAFP Board Chair Jeff Cain, M.D., of Denver, said the partial shutdown of the federal government will have "deep and lasting effects on the health of our nation."

 "Whether assuring the safety of the nation's food supply, tracking influenza and other illnesses, initiating important clinical trials of life-saving treatments, or promptly processing new applications for Medicare coverage, vital functions of the federal government are delayed or suspended because of this failure to pass appropriations for federal agencies," Cain said.
 "These and other functions of the federal government have serious consequences, and the inability of the government to provide these and other needed health-related services affects lives long after the current impasse is resolved."